from napari_convpaint.conv_paint_model import ConvpaintModel

 plt.show()

-For the ViT based DINO model we don’t have to select the layers, and can just extract the patch based features.
+For the ViT based DINOv2 model we’re not selecting the layers, and instead just extract all patch based features.

 # create new dataset